siakhooi/shed/src/md/shed-list-code.1.md

 % March 2023

 # NAME
-shed-list-code - print list of code of available sheds.
+shed-list-code - print list of shed codes, configured in the *config.yaml*.

 # SYNOPSIS
 **shed-list-code**